 Final notes

 Enabling a VPN in Microsoft Edge is about choosing the approach that best fits your privacy goals and usage patterns.
 For browser-focused protection and quick setup, use a trusted Edge extension.
 For comprehensive device-wide privacy, configure a Windows VPN.
 You can mix and match: a browser extension for quick, on-the-fly privacy during browsing sessions and a system VPN for devices that need broader protection.
-Edge router explained: a comprehensive guide to edge routers, their role in networks, and using VPNs at the edge

 If you’re looking for a straightforward option to get started, NordVPN remains a popular, well-supported choice that you can try via Edge extensions or a full system VPN setup.
 The image above is a quick way to explore it, and the linked affiliate page helps support this guide’s development while you test-drive a solution that fits your browsing needs.